akohta/emf_mie_ms/README.md

    The xz_Ex.gif, yz_Ex.gif and xy_Ex.gif are animated gifs that concatenate the png files created by using the shell script gif_animation.sh.

 Please see exmie_src/emf_mie_ms.h for detail of functions, mfb_src/multi_fbeam.h for detail of incident fields.
-The mie_ms_solver and example3.out are parallelized using OpenMP.
+The mie_ms_solver, example2.out and example3.out are parallelized using OpenMP.
 The number of threads is controlled by the environment variable OMP_NUM_THREADS.
 The additional analysis example of single sphere is in the folder analysis_sample1.

 ![point cloud data](ex_particles.png "nodes for surface integral (ex_particles.png)")